surbhishah/UnifiedCloud/readme.md

 - add getCloud function to BaseController
 - handle controller generated messages in views
 - handle the case of cloud data overflow
+- postAddMember in GroupsController - check if user adding the person is admin of the group
 ##Testing

 - Run test code using